Capstone Project & Symposium

 Overview

-Every third-year CAE student is required to complete a Capstone Project and present at the Symposium.
+Every third-year CAE student is expected to complete a Capstone Project and present at the Symposium.

 Was there a time you failed, had success, or learned to look at the world differently while at UW–Madison?
 The CAE Capstone Project challenges you to reflect on and make sense of these experiences.
-Working with CAE staff and your advisor, and along with the UW–Madison Leadership Framework as a guide, you will create a poster to share your story of learning and growth with other CAE students and guests from the campus community.
+Working with CAE staff and your advisor you will create a project to share your story of learning and growth with other CAE students and guests from the campus community.

 Varsity Hall, Union South

-First and Third-year students are required to attend/participate in this event.
+First-, Second-, and Third-year students are expected to attend/participate in this event.
 All CAE students are welcome!

 • By March 1 – Meet with your advisor to discuss the project

-• March 3Submit Capstone Project via the assignment on Canvas
+• By March 4Submit Capstone Project via the assignment on Canvas (we will print it for you!)

 Get Started